webpack/webpack-cli/packages/webpack-cli/README.md

   --no-hot                 Disables Hot Module Replacement -d, --devtool string     Controls if and how source maps are generated.
   --prefetch string        Prefetch this request
-  -j, --json               Prints result as JSON --mode string            Defines the mode to pass to webpack -v, --version            Get current version
+  -j, --json string        Prints result as JSON or store it in a file --mode string            Defines the mode to pass to webpack -v, --version            Get current version
   --stats string           It instructs webpack on how to treat the stats